-“Every time you make a better driver, you can keep kids safe.”
+“Every time you make a better driver, you can keep children safe.”

 Drivers for the district have relied on the Smith System training since 2000 and are required to complete the training before they can drive for the district.
 The training begins with classroom work and quizzes; after taking a class, the drivers go out on a route with a trainer.
 The trainer takes the wheel, showing how to put The Smith5Keys® into practice.
 Each bus driver gets his or her turn behind the wheel for customized coaching and evaluation.
 Drivers for the district also are required to retake the course every two years as a refresher.

 “That’s important, because you are going to hear or see something every time that you had forgotten about,” Partlow says.
 “Every time someone goes through the class, it reminds them of something new.
 It helps make them a better driver.”